 - The European Commission's inspectors may remove the sealed envelope from the premises.

 - If the matter cannot be resolved directly with the European Commission, the person claiming EU legal privilege protection may ask the Hearing Officer to examine the claims of EU legal professional privilege.
-The Hearing Officer may inspect the document and will communicate his preliminary view and take appropriate steps to propose a mutually acceptable decision.
+The Hearing Officer may inspect the document and will communicate their preliminary view and take appropriate steps to propose a mutually acceptable decision.

 - Where no resolution is reached, the Hearing Officer will formulate a reasoned recommendation and deliver it to the European Commission, which is not binding on the European Commission but which the European Commission will examine.